CrystalChiu/PopMonitor/README.md

 This is a lightweight and performant web scraper designed to track product restocks and updates on [Pop Mart's US site](https://www.popmart.com/us).
 This version is a complete overhaul of the original tracker, built with improved performance, better reliability, and streamlined code structure.
 It also supports real-time alerts via Discord.

+👍 This bot is in compliance with robots.txt

 ## Features

 - Efficiently scrapes all product listings across paginated search results